ArielAlfia/pi-digits/README.md

 Submit the Repository Link: Submit the link to your GitHub repository for review.

+### External Libraries

+To enhance the functionality and maintainability of your project, we’ve included several external libraries.
+Below is a brief description of each library along with links to their official documentation.
+These libraries will help you with various aspects of development, such as state management, form handling, routing, styling, and testing.

+1. **react-hook-form**: Performant, flexible, and extensible forms with easy-to-use validation.
+2. **react-intl**: Internationalization library for React, providing formatted strings and messages.
+3. **@reduxjs/toolkit**: Official, opinionated toolset for efficient Redux development.
+4. **react-router-dom**: Declarative routing for React applications.
+5. **theme-ui**: Library for building themeable React applications with a focus on design systems.

 ### License

 This project is licensed under the MIT License.